VirtuosoResearch/virtuosoresearch.github.io/src/blogs/EnsembleLoRANote.md

 #### Michael Zhang

+## Abstract

+We propose an ensemble method for fine-tuning language models on multiple datasets by grouping them into a small number of sets, training one small adapter per group, and combining them with weights.
+Using a first-order approximation of low-rank adaptation, we estimate performance from base model gradients, achieving 105× speedup compared to full fine-tuning while outperforming QLoRA with minimal overhead.

 ## 1. Motivations

 In many applications, fine-tuning language models involves multiple data sources.
 Existing methods have several limitations.
 Directly applying a base fine-tuning method often leads to negative interference across tasks.
 Pretraining a shared adapter and then fine-tuning it for each task increases computational cost.